-In an unfortunate bit of timing, Black died two years before Scholes and Merton received the 1997 Nobel Prize, and the award is not given posthumously.
-However, the committee acknowledged the essential role that Fischer Black played in the creation of the Black Scholes Model.
+Black unfortunately died two years before Scholes and Merton received the Nobel Prize, and the award is not given posthumously.
+However, the committee acknowledged the role that Black played in the creation of the Black Scholes Model.

-The formula prices options using several different factors, one of the most important of which is the constant price variation of the underlying security, or its price volatility.
+The formula prices options using several different factors, one of the most important is the constant price variation of the underlying security, or its price volatility.

 Other factors important to the model include the following:

 - Strike price